-Cartels have been the cornerstone of policy research frameworks behind international anti-drug policies and strategies for decades.
-Yet, transnational drug trafficking is burgeoning around the globe.
-The failure to disrupt or even to weaken illicit transnational supply and value chain merits a review of international anti-drug policies.
-However, researchers in the fields of sociology and criminology in both the global North and South continue to follow, repeat, and disseminate in perfunctory fashion narratives held by law enforcement and international agencies that point to drug cartels as the main target of efforts to combat international drug-trafficking.
-Drug cartels are fictional mainstays for expanding law enforcement budgets and discretional powers to legally perform extraterritorial raids in search of opportunities for forfeiture of allegedly criminal foreign assets and to score positive performance indicators to justify their agency's outsized budgets.
-The widespread use of this distorted narrative anchored to the notion of drug cartels has accomplished various political functions, among them, updating mechanisms of neocolonial power by undermining the legitimacy and credibility of democratic institutions around the world, weakening their ability to protect fundamental rights and liberties against the legally sanctioned raids and entrapments by foreign law enforcement bodies.
+Cartels have been the cornerstone of policy research frameworks behind international anti-drug and transnational crime policies and strategies for decades.
+Yet, transnational crime is burgeoning around the globe.
+The failure to disrupt or even to weaken illicit transnational supply and value chain merits a review of international policies presently in use to fight them.
+However, many researchers in the fields of sociology and criminology, in both the global North and South, continue to follow, repeat, and disseminate in perfunctory fashion narratives held by law enforcement and international agencies that point to cartels as the main target of efforts to combat transnational crime.
+Cartels are fictional mainstays for expanding law enforcement budgets and discretional powers to legally perform extraterritorial raids in search of opportunities for forfeiture of allegedly criminal foreign assets and to score positive performance indicators to justify their agency's outsized budgets.
+The widespread use of this distorted narrative anchored to the notion of cartels has accomplished various political functions, among them, updating mechanisms of neocolonial power by undermining the legitimacy and credibility of democratic institutions around the world, weakening their ability to protect fundamental rights and liberties against the legally sanctioned raids and entrapments by foreign law enforcement bodies (American Enterprise Institute, 2017).

-Criminological studies in the global South have advanced efforts to critically review concepts and narratives such as the war on drug cartels that have been predominant in the global North (Arias & Grisaffi, 2021; Carvajal, 2019; Dávila, 2016; 2020; Durán Martínez, 2017; 2018; González-Monguí, 2018; 2019; 2020; Lessing, 2018; Silva-García & Pérez-Salazar, 2019; Trejo & Ley, 2020; Velandia-Montes & Gómez-Jaramillo, 2019; Velandia-Montes, 2020).
+Criminological studies in the global South have advanced efforts to critically review concepts and narratives such as the war on drugs that have been predominant in the global North (Arias & Grisaffi, 2021; Carvajal, 2019; Dávila, 2016; 2020; Durán Martínez, 2017; 2018; González-Monguí, 2018; 2019; 2020; Lessing, 2018; Silva-García & Pérez-Salazar, 2019; Trejo & Ley, 2020; Velandia-Montes & Gómez-Jaramillo, 2019; Velandia-Montes, 2020; Alfonso & Santaella-Quintero, 2022).
 Some of this work has had impact in local and international research agendas (Pérez-Salazar, Rinaldi & Vizcaíno-Solano, 2020), but there is still much to do.

-International anti-drug policy must redefine its present priorities and targets, by removing incentives for law enforcement agencies to play an active role in corrupt public-private self-regulating governance communities to justify their existence and uninterrupted expansion of power and resources.
-Antidrug policy must come to terms with the premise that illicit drug trafficking cannot be eliminated, but that corruption as its most harmful effects should be substantially reduced.
-This means that reducing the cooption of state agents by criminal public-private coalitions should be the primary focus of penal policy.
-Consequently, conventional measures designed to combat drug trafficking, which include capturing kingpins, interdicting shipments, seizing vessels, destroying laboratories, controlling inputs, prosecuting ring members, detecting export routes and tactics as well asthe eradication of illicit crops and crop substitution, should take a back seat in terms of priority and resource allocation for penal control agencies.
+International anti-drug and transnational crime policies must redefine their present priorities and targets by removing incentives for law enforcement agencies to play an active role in corrupt publicprivate self-regulating governance communities to justify their existence and uninterrupted expansion of power and resources.
+Antidrug policy must come to terms with the premise that drug trafficking and other transnational criminal activities cannot be expunged, but that corruption among its most harmful effects should be substantially reduced.
+This means that reducing the cooptation of state agents by criminal public-private coalitions should be the primary focus of penal policy.
+Consequently, conventional measures designed to combat transnational crime, which include extraditing and prosecuting ring members, detecting export routes and tactics, controlling inputs, eradication of illicit crops, interdicting shipments, seizing vessels, destroying laboratories, and sometimes capturing kingpins, should take a back seat in terms of priority and resource allocation for penal control agencies.
 Instead, it should focus on checking the relentless growth of law enforcement resources and powers, and simultaneously reinforce uncovering corrupt public-private criminal coalitions, their money laundering operations and confiscating their illicit assets and incomes.
 Indicators of outcomes in matters concerning these latter issues should override conventional enforcement indicators about the former.